-However, Norwegian have regular campaign that offer some or all of these completely free of charge when booking.
+However, Norwegian has a regular campaign that offers some or all free of charge when booking.

-Other times they offer all 4 packages for the fixed price, instead of only 2.
+Other times they offer all four packages for a fixed price instead of only 2.

-They also can offer and percentage discount of the price of your cruise.
-Note that this most often is a discount of the basic cost of your cruise, excluding all the taxes and fees.
+They also can offer and percentage discount on the price of your cruise.
+Note that this most often is a discount on the basic cost of your cruise, excluding all the taxes and fees.
 Check your written offer to see where and how they apply the discount.

 At the time of writing (Nov '21), Norwegian Cruise Line are currently offering a 35% saving on the cost of featured cruises or fly & cruise packages.
 Plus all 4 perk packages for the fixed price of 99 euros or USD$99 per person for a cruise of between 7 to 9 days (less for a shorter cruise, more for a longer cruise).
 In addition they are offering a reduced rate for any extra guests you bring along in your cabin.

 Get the offer in writing from the cruise line mailed to you.
-That way you will see an exactly breakdown of costs and where they apply the savings.
-Then you have something to compare to when you check again or compare with other cruise lines.
+That way, you will see an exact breakdown of costs and where they apply the savings.
+Then you have something to compare to when you check again or compare it with other cruise lines.

-Be sure you are signed up for the Norwegian Cruise Line newsletter so that you see all the new campaigns from them.
+Be sure you are signed up for the Norwegian Cruise Line newsletter to see all their new campaigns.

 Royal Caribbean Group

 Royal Caribbean have amongst some of the best cruise deals.
-Often, there are many offers and campaigns running at the same time.
-These can across their entire fleet or for specific ships, or specific regions.
+Often, many offers and campaigns are running at the same time.
+These can be across their entire fleet, for specific ships, or to particular regions.

-This cruise line like to offer big savings and you will see headlines such as 30% discounts, or 50% discount for all guests in the same cabin.
-The even take away the deposit entirely so you can book a cruise for the future and secure a cabin of your choice without paying a deposit.
+This cruise line offers significant savings, and you will see headlines such as 30% discount or a 50% discount for all guests in the same cabin.
+They even take away the deposit so you can book a cruise for the future and secure a cabin of your choice without paying a deposit.

-And better still their kids sail for free campaigns are very popular with families.
-That’s not to say that you don’t pay anything for your children.
-The actual cost of the cruise with full board and entertainment is free, but taxes, gratuities, specific activities on board and excursions with still need to be paid for.
+And better still, the kid’s sail for free campaigns are very popular with families.
+That’s not to say you don’t pay anything for your children.
+The actual cost of the cruise with full board and entertainment is free, but taxes, gratuities, specific activities on board, and excursions still need to be paid for.

-Royal are also fans of flexible booking conditions.
+Royal is also a fan of flexible booking conditions.
 Sometimes they will offer a cancellation policy whereby you can cancel up to 48 hours before departure and receive a credit for the amount towards a future cruise.

 Always check the small print - Often it is not a refund of money but a credit note to use the value of your cruise as a later date.
 Ask what the latest date is you can use your credit.
 Also ask what the latest date is you must actually sail.
 And do check to see if you get a credit for the full amount paid or is there a cancellation fee that the cruise line withhold?

-Campaigns to vary depending on where you live.
-For example, at the time of writing this article (Nov ’21) Royal have the following best cruise deals:
+Campaigns vary depending on where you live.
+For example, Royal can have the following cruise deals:

 - UK residents: £440 discount on the price and bookable with just a £75 deposit

-- USA residents: $550 discount on the price and 30% discount on all your guests
+- USA residents: $550 discount on the price and a 30% discount on all your guests

-- Canada residents: $200 discount on the price and 30% discount on all your guests
+- Canada residents: $200 discount on the price and a 30% discount on all your guests

-This looks great, doesn’t it?
-And very often Royal Caribbeans campaigns are good.
-But as with anything you must check the small print and the details of the offer.
-That mean clicking on the “terms and conditions” of their website and reading the campaign.
+Royal Caribbean’s campaigns are often good, but check the offer’s small print and details.
+That means clicking on their website’s “terms and conditions” and reading the campaign.

-Celebrity Cruises concept is an “Always Included” pricing.
-This offers an all inclusive cruise, just to make the booking process a bit easier for you.
+Celebrity Cruises’ concept is an “Always Included” pricing.
+This offers an all-inclusive cruise to make the booking process a bit easier for you.

 - Classic Beverage Package

-Then there are the upgrade package you can add, and you can read more about them here.
+Then there are the upgrade packages you can add, and read more about them here.

-So what offers does Celebrity Cruises have over and above this “Always Included” concept?
-At various times throughout the year you can often find the following types of campaigns from Celebrity Cruises:
+So what offers do Celebrity Cruises have over and above this “Always Included” concept?
+At various times throughout the year, you can often find the following types of campaigns from Celebrity Cruises:

 We are also seeing more and more offers for the solo travellers as the cruise lines try and fill their single capacity cabins.
 And Celebrity are no exception.
 You can find offers from 25% to 35% off the base price of a single cabin.

-Offers of on board credit are not unusual with a Celebrity cruise.
-Do remember to ask the cruise line when booking exactly how you are able to spend this on board.
+Offers of onboard credit are not unusual with a Celebrity cruise.
+Remember to ask the cruise line when booking if your onboard credit is per person or cabin and exactly how you can spend this on board.

-For example can you book shore excursions, room service, or use it to upgrade to a better wifi or beverage package?
-Is your on board credit per person, or per cabin?
+For example, can you book shore excursions and room service or use it to upgrade to a better wifi or beverage package?

-Most often the answer is yes, but rules and conditions of offers do vary so check when you book to see what kind of real value on board credit gives you.
+Most often, the answer is yes, but the rules and conditions of offers vary, so check when you book to see what kind of real value onboard credit gives you.

-If you are a member of the Captain’s Club loyalty program, then you may be able to nab an even better deal.
-So from the very first time you cruise with Celebrity Cruises, be sure to become a member and gain loyalty points.
+If you are a Captain’s Club loyalty program member, you may nab an even better deal.
+So from the first time you cruise with Celebrity Cruises, be sure to become a member and gain loyalty points.

 Points are awarded for every night you are onboard.
-It’s free of charge to sign-up and you can find more information here.
+Sign-up is free of charge, and you can find more information here.

-MSC Cruises generally have very good prices for their cruises.
-Especially when children under 12 years old are in the same cabin as Mum and Dad.
-You will sometimes be amazed at how little it costs for them considering all meals are included!
+MSC Cruises generally have excellent prices for their cruises.
+Especially when children under 12 years old are in the same cabin as Mum and Dad, you will sometimes be amazed at how little it costs them, considering all meals are included!

-That’s why when MSC Cruises release campaign prices, booking often sore.
-Then it’s first come, first serve for the best cabins in the category you are after (inside without window, outside cabin with a window and ocean view, a balcony cabin or even a suite).
+That’s why when MSC Cruises release campaign prices, booking often soar.
+Then it’s first come, first serve for the best cabins in the category you are after (inside without window, outside cabin with a window and ocean view, a balcony cabin, or even a suite).

 Campaigns vary.
-Favorites we see popping up time and time again are 30% discount on cruise prices – note this is on the basic cruise price.
-You never get a discount of any taxes or fees which are calculated separately in your booking.
+Favorites we see popping up time and time again are 30% discounts on cruise prices – note this is on the basic cruise price.
+You never get a discount on any taxes or fees calculated separately in your booking.

-An all inclusive beverage package is a popular inclusion in an offer, free of charge.
-For this you will most likely (unless specificed) get MSCs basic beverage package called “Easy” package which includes the following:
+An all-inclusive beverage package offered within the price is a popular campaign.
+For this, you will most likely (unless specified) get MSCs basic beverage package called the “Easy” package, which includes the following:

 - Draft beer